tornado-utils/tornado-restless/README.md

 https://flask-restless.readthedocs.org/en/latest/index.html

-However there may some restrictions that I did not explored yet.
+However there are some restrictions that are currently not implemented (like processors) or are slightly differ.

 Copyright license
 =================

 flask-restless was dual licensed under the GNU Affero General Public License and 3-clause BSD License.